qarmin/czkawka/instructions/Instruction.md

 You can test each algorithm with provided CLI tool, just put to folder `test.jpg` file and run inside this command `czkawka_cli tester -i`

+Faster compare option allows to only once compare results, so checking should works a lot of faster when using higher number of similarity.

 Some tidbits:
 - Smaller hash size not always means that calculating it will take more time
 - `Blockhash` is the only algorithm that don't resize images before hashing